hadrienj/EEG/readme.md

-This repository contains a set of functions to pre-process and process electroencephalogray (EEG) data.
+This repository contains a set of functions to pre-process and process electroencephalography (EEG) data.

 # Introduction

 With most recording devices, EEG data are structured as a big matrix of shape (time x electrodes).
 One electrode channel generaly corresponds to the trigger channel used to synchronise the participant response or the stimuli to the EEG signal.
-The raw EEG can then be split according to this trigger channel to average EEG signal coming from same condition for instance.
+The raw EEG can be split in chunks of time according to this trigger channel.
+It is then possible to average EEG signal coming from same condition for instance.

-These function can be used to load data, do some kind of processing, plot etc.
+These functions can be used to load data, do some kind of processing, plot etc.

+# Special functions

+## Denoising source separation

+This denoising method is an implementation of [this matlab toolbox]() created by Alain de Cheveigné.
+More details about this method can be found in the following papers:

+-
+-

 # API